magento/devdocs/guides/v2.0/test/unit/writing_testable_code.md

 }
 {%endhighlight%}

-Lets also assume there is a concrete implementation `HttpRequest` that that also has a public method `getParams()` in addition to the two interface methods.
+Let's also assume there is a concrete implementation `HttpRequest` that that also has a public method `getParams()` in addition to the two interface methods.

-{%highlight php%}
+{%highlight php startinline=true %}
 class HttpRequest implements RequestInterface
 {
     public function getPathInfo() {...}